 Enter Bird's Name in Search Box:

-Species: The Zone-tailed Hawk (Buteo albonotatus) is seen along the southern borders of the US, next to Mexico.
-This black hawk is known as a "aggressive mimicry", meaning a predator mimicking a non-predator.
+Species: The Zone-tailed Hawk (Buteo albonotatus) is seen along the southern borders of the US and also next to Mexico.
+This black hawk is known as an "aggressive mimicry", meaning a predator mimicking a non-predator.
 By behaving like this, the buteo flies in a similar manner as the Turkey Vulture (Cathartes aura), wings held in a dihedral manner, slowly flying in a flock of vultures.
-This allows the Zone-tailed Hawk do approach its unwary prey, diving upon it at the given opportunity.
+This allows the Zone-tailed Hawk to approach its unwary prey, diving upon it at the first given opportunity.

-Voice: Similar to other birds of prey, most likely a two syllable noted call sounding like kii yiir.
+Voice: Similar to other birds of prey, most likely a two syllable note call sounding like kii yiir.